Dear Gluten-Free Bakery Owner, About Those Oats…

 If you are going to use oats in your bakery, would you please post a simple sign that says what brand of oats you are using and which products include oats?
 You’ll help us to decide if we want to risk eating not only the oat-containing products but anything in your bakery.

-Are you a bakery owner who is using only purity protocol oats or has an oat-free bakery?
+Are you a bakery owner who is clearly labeling oats including brand or has an oat-free bakery?
 Drop a comment below and I’ll give you a shout out on social media!

 Johnna, When I first developed celiac disease about 15 years ago, I thought the GF oats would be fine and it took me a while to figure out what I was reacting to.
 BIG learning curve initially.
 Thanks for all that you do for the GF community.